cmcfadden/ChimeIn/README.md

 A production instance is visible at [https://chimein.cla.umn.edu/](https://chimein.cla.umn.edu/).
 We're working to develop a complete open source release, and would be interested in working with interested parties.

-ChimeIn is licensed under the Apache license.
+The ChimeIn code is licensed under the Apache license.